 You might want to see a CV.

-Nothing on this site reflects opinions or policy positions of Tusculum College, its administration or board of trustees; nor does it reflect such on insititutions he has worked at previously.
+Nothing on this site reflects opinions or policy positions of Tusculum University, its administration or board of trustees; nor does it reflect such on insititutions he has worked at previously.

 That’s an…interesting looking building.
 Where is it?

 It’s Science Hall, on the campus of Virginia Intermont College, where he worked for three years.
 He left it behind well before he wanted to.

 He took that picture in May 2014, right before he turned in his keys.